opendoor/pggen/README.md

         - An include spec specifying all decendant tables for use with the <Entity>FillIncludes method.

+#### Special Fields

+Mostly, `pggen` doesn't know anything about the semantics about the fields of the tables it generates code for, it just generates type safe converters for the fields and leaves the semantics up to higher level code.
+There are a few types of fields that `pggen` will manipulate or rely on though.

+##### Primary Keys

+Every table that `pggen` generates a model for must have exactly one primary key field.
+This is needed in order to generate all the appropriate CRUD methods, as well as for resolving relationships between tables.

+##### Foreign Keys

+`pggen` will infer relationships between tables based on the foreign key constraints established between different tables in postgres.

+##### Timestamps

+It is very common for database objects to have some timestamps associated with them for tracking the life cycle of the object.
+By default, `pggen` won't do anything with timestamps, but if the `created_at_field` or `updated_at_field` keys are set, either globally or on a specific table in the toml file, `pggen` will generate `Update` and `Insert` methods that automatically keep the corresponding timestamp fields up to date.

 #### Relationships Between Tables

 In addition to generating code to make working with the fields of a single struct easy,